TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-16-how-to-remove-transitional-dependencies-you-dont-need.md

 <br>

-## Little Experiment beats Complex Assumptions
+## Little Experiment Beats Complex Assumptions

-How do we know these packages are not really needed?
+How do we know these packages are not needed?
 Let's verify our thesis.

 We check for a "Symfony\Component\String\" string in the `symfony/console` Github repository [in search](https://github.com/search?q=repo%3Asymfony%2Fconsole%20Symfony%5CComponent%5CString&type=code)

 <br>

-We can see 4 cases - mostly to measure width of terminal window:
+We can see 4 cases - primarily to measure the width of the terminal window:

 <img src="https://github.com/TomasVotruba/tomasvotruba.com/assets/924196/96de05cb-f3f3-41dc-882f-7dbe1715825c" class="img-thumbnail">

 <br>

-We try to comment those cases and run code.
+We try to comment out those cases and run code.
 All good?
 We can remove it.

 ## Why Even Bother... and When?

-If you use this package locally in single project and have enough space and devops taking care of PHP extensions, there is not much value in removing it.
+If you use this package locally in a single project and have enough space and DevOps take care of PHP extensions, there is little value in removing it.

 But if the package:

-* is open-source project,
+* is an open-source project,
 * has [nearly 2 000 000 downloads/month](https://packagist.org/packages/rector/rector/stats),
 * is designed to run on the worst PHP code bases in the world,
 * has reported bugs because of missing intl extension,
 * and its killer feature is to deal with legacy code,

-... maybe it could be useful for the developers that use it to make it easier to run and install.
+... maybe it could be helpful for the developers that use it to make it easier to run and install.

 <br>